 When a warehouse welcomes a robotic workforce, training is an essential element for success.
 During deployment, we provide “train-the-trainer” training for both supervisor and operator functions, as well as for maintenance personnel if applicable.
 Similarly, Robot Supervisor training includes an overview of the daily use of the IAM Robotics Product Suite, as well as all the tools provided via the suite supervisor capabilities accessed via SwiftLink.

 On-Going Service and Support

-IAM Robotics is dedicated to the success of autonomous mobile manipulation robots in your warehouse.
+IAM Robotics is dedicated to the success of autonomous mobile manipulation robots and collaborative AMRs in your warehouse.
 Through remote monitoring and onsite support, we provide the necessary hardware and software to ensure this success.

-As demand for more efficient DCs continues, and as the labor market shortage persists, companies that want to compete effectively must factor robotics and automation into their game plans.
+As demand for more efficient and safer DCs continues, companies that want to compete effectively must factor robotics and automation into their game plans.
 The firms that explore and iterate with flexible automation will be best positioned to generate new levels of customer satisfaction—all while leveraging automation as a fundamental competitive requirement.